Stuart Forster dines at Le Cochon Aveugle restaurant in York and interviews its owners, Josh and Victoria Overington.

 York’s fine-dining scene

 We see a lot of people coming to visit us from London.
 They’ll visit us one night visit maybe the wine bar on the second or maybe Skosh or Roots, somewhere like that, on a different night.
 There are options here for a weekend to visit from London – two hours away on the train – or Edinburgh.
-York’s such a lovely city to visit,” said Josh before mentioning Arras and The Park as other York-based restaurants likely to attract people who enjoy quality dining experiences.
+York’s such a lovely city to visit,” said Josh before mentioning Arras as another York-based restaurant likely to attract people who enjoy quality dining experiences.

 And what does the future hold for Josh and Victoria?